Life Abroad: Budgeting and Sending Money to the Philippines

 I am still dealing with my financial mistakes during my early 20s.
 If I will be 100% strict and focused on my budget, then I will definitely pay off my debts immediately.

-I’m planning to start a Life Abroad series on my blog because there are too many stories that I want to share with you!
+I’m planning to start a Living Abroad series on my blog because there are too many stories that I want to share with you!

 What topics do you want to see?